Myster-Tee/TinfoilWebServer/README.md

 ### Run image

-To run this image properly, you'll have to:
+To successfully run this image, you'll have to:

-1. Map a volume to `/working_dir` and place your `TinfoilWebServer.config.json` inside.
+1. Map a volume from the host filesystem to `/working_dir` (example: `-v C:\TinfoilWebServer:/working_dir`).
+1. Place your `TinfoilWebServer.config.json` in the mapped directory (example: `C:\TinfoilWebServer\TinfoilWebServer.config.json`).
+1. Edit `TinfoilWebServer.config.json` and define `Kestrel.Endpoints.Http.Url` section to a listened HTTP host\* and port (example: `http://*:5000/`).
-1. Map the chosen HTTP port defined in your `TinfoilWebServer.config.json` (see Kestrel section).
+1. Map the chosen HTTP port to an exposed port of the container (example: `-p 80:5000`).

-1. Optionally map extra volumes according to the served directories declared in your `TinfoilWebServer.config.json`.
+> \* Don't use *localhost* host, otherwise server will only be accessible from the container itself.

 Command example:
 ```sh